 Students wanting information about scholarships should contact the NIACC Financial Aid Office.
 A complete listing of scholarships is available online.
+To apply for the scholarships listed below, go to www.niacc.edu/finaid/.

 Trustees' Scholarships

 Valedictorians and salutatorians from accredited high schools are eligible for full-tuition scholarships.
 Students must enroll full time by the fall semester following their high school graduation.
 These scholarships are renewable, assuming the student maintains a 3.25 GPA and completes 24 semester hours.